Bobby Witt Jr. Player Props: Royals vs. Yankees

 Bobby Witt Jr. At The Plate

-- Witt Jr. has had an RBI in 33 games this season (34.4%), including 11 multi-RBI outings (11.5%).
-He has also driven in three or more of his team's runs in four contests.
+- In 34.0% of his games this year, Witt Jr. has had at least one RBI.
+He's picked up more than one in 11.3% and driven in three or more of his team's runs in four contests.

+- He has scored in 44 games this season, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.